Personal Security and Safety Tips for Staying Safe and Secure in Uganda

 Passports and Return Tickets:

-Do not carry a passport on you.
+Do not carry a passport with you while away from your hotel or lodge.
 If anything make a copy of it and leave the passport in the hotel safe.
 If you are traveling on a safari, keep it all such things in a small backpack that you can easily carry with you.

 It is best to carry that small Backpack even if you go on a game drive while on safari.
 It is always best to be on the safe side of life instead of having later sorrow.

 The issue is not that people are going to rob you of documents, that can happen.
-The issue is protect your documents from any loss including theft.
+The issue is protecting your documents from any loss including theft.

 Protect your Documents